smaakage85/recorder/README.md

 Workflow Example
 ----------------

-Get ready and load package.
+Get ready by loading the package.

 ``` r
 library(recorder)
 ```

 The famous `iris` dataset will be used as an example.
-The data set is divided into training data, that can be used for model development, and new data to be predicted with the model at some point.
+The data set is divided into training data, that can be used for model development, and new data for predictions after modelling, which can be validated with `recorder`.

 ``` r
 set.seed(1)